2 Degree Plans – Mathematical Structures

 It is assumed that an incoming student of this branch has sufficient knowledge of the following topics and fields:

-- –Foundations of group theory (Sylow theorems, free groups, nilpotence).
-Lie groups, analysis on manifolds, ring and module theory (finiteness conditions, projective and injective modules), commutative algebra (Galois theory, integral extensions).
+- –Foundations of group theory (Sylow theorems, free groups, nilpotence), analysis on manifolds, commutative algebra (Galois theory, integral extensions), mathematical logic (propositional and first order logic, incompleteness and undecidability), set theory and category theory.

 Should an incoming student not meet these entry requirements, the coordinator of the study programme may assign a method of acquiring the necessary knowledge and abilities, which may for example mean taking selected bachelor's courses, taking a reading course with an instructor, or following tutored independent study.